 Instead of chairs, there were four cushions for each side of the table.
-None of them were very fluffy but they provided enough comfort for anyone to kneel without stressing their knees.
-Kneeling wasn’t a requirement though; sitting on the cushions was fine too, and the small pit beneath the table allowed anyone to let their legs hang while sitting down as if they were on a chair.
+None of them were very fluffy, but they provided enough comfort for anyone to kneel without stressing their knees.
+Kneeling wasn’t a requirement, though; sitting on the cushions was fine too.
+The small pit beneath the table allowed anyone to let their legs hang while sitting down as if they were on a chair.

-Finally, there was also a single window built into the wall, which gave its patrons a pleasant view of the mountain ranges, lakes, trees and other natural beauties of the Nihanese countryside.
+Finally, there was also a single window on the wall, which gave its patrons a pleasant view of the mountain ranges, lakes, trees, and other natural beauties of the Nihanese countryside.

 “Lucas, what are you doing?”

-Seeing the message of his actions left Rio with a frown.
+Figuring out what his actions implied left Rio with a frown.

 “If you think there is a trap hidden somewhere in this room, think again.”

 Lucas stopped his thorough searching and brought his gaze to the one reprimanding him.
 For a few seconds, he couldn’t think of anything to say besides admitting that her suspicion was right on the mark.

 “Sorry, I guess it’s kinda becoming a habit,” he finally said as he sat on the cushion opposite to Rio’s side of their table.